PlayAINetwork/node-client/README.md

 ## Description

-**PlayAI node** facilitates offchain computation tasks, specifically the validation of rawVideos recorded by users.
+**PlayAI node** facilitates offchain computation tasks, specifically the validation of raw videos recorded by users.
 RawVideos can be large in size, so distributing these tasks increases efficiency, and in turn, the users who run the nodes are rewarded.This git repo includes the client code that can be used to run the node.

 ## Overview